Genetic Algorithm for determination of the event collision time and particle identification by time-of-flight at NICA SPD: Time-Of-Flight detector and event selection

 \section{Time-Of-Flight detector and event selection}

 The TOF system will consist of a barrel and two end-cap parts with a radius of about 105~cm and a length of 370~cm.
-It will have an overall active area of $27~\text{m}^2$.
+It will have an overall active area of $27~\text{m}^2$ and cover polar angles greater than 100~mrad.
 The short distance from the TOF detector to the interaction point dictates the TOF resolution to be within $50\div 60$~ps, which can be achieved with the MRPC technologies~\cite{WangMRPC}.
 In our study we use a conservative estimation $\sigma_t=70$~ps.
 The TOF detector will be located within the solenoidal magnetic field ($B=1$~T, parallel to the beams axis) outside the inner tracker, which will measure momenta with relative precision $\frac{\sigma_{p}}{p} = 2\%$~\cite{CDRSPD}.

 PYTHIA8 Monte Carlo generator~\cite{PYTHIA83} has been used for simulation of proton-proton collisions at the center-of-mass energy $\sqrt{s}=27$\;GeV, \textit{SoftQCD:all} settings have been selected to simulate minimum-bias events.
 All charged particles have been propagated through the uniform magnetic field.
 Intersection points of helix trajectories with the TOF detector have been calculated through the closed-form expressions.
 Only charged tracks with momenta greater than $0.5~\text{GeV}/c$ have been used in the analysis, as relativistic particles are characterized by negligible track distortions due to multiple scattering and $dE/dx$-losses in the walls of the beam pipe and material of the inner tracker.
 In the following the generated momentum value~$p_0$ and the arrival time $t_{i,0}$ to the TOF detector are smeared according to Normal distributions $p=N(p_0, \sigma_p)$ and $t_i=N(t_{i,0},\sigma_t)$.